MaxNaeg/safe_lab_agents/README.md

 ![Terminal window with command "agent start" entered](docs/figures_mini_example/fig_agent_start.jpg)

-You will be asked a few questions for the setup.
+You will be asked a few questions by the setup wizard.
 In this example, we assume you had installed the open `podman` Docker alternative and you have a `Claude Code` subscription (otherwise change as needed).
 Also enter `my_tools.py` when asked for the path to your tools python file, and enter `shared` when asked for the path to the shared folder.
 Also say yes (`y`) when asked about auto-logging the experimental data.

 ![Terminal window showing a set of interactive prompts and user answers](docs/figures_mini_example/fig_further_questions.jpg)